Choose a type

 This means the primary tumour has started to grow into nearby areas of the body.
 It has not spread to other parts of the body.

-When we say advanced cancer, we usually mean cancer that cannot be cured.
+Advanced cancer usually means a cancer that cannot be cured.
 This might be because the cancer has spread to another part of the body (secondary cancer).
-But it may also be because treatment is not possible.
-For example, if a locally advanced cancer is very close to an important organ it may not be possible to remove it safely.
+But it may be because there is not a treatment that can be used.
 We have more information about coping with advanced cancer.

-In a small number of situations, treatment can cure secondary cancer.
-However, usually secondary cancers are not curable and the aim of treatment is to control the cancer or manage any symptoms.
-Depending on the type of cancer, some people will have treatments that control the cancer for several years.
+In a small number of situations, it is possible to cure a secondary cancer.
+However, secondary cancers are not usually curable, and the aim of treatment is to control the cancer and manage any symptoms.
+Everyone is different and will respond to treatment in different ways.

-Secondary liver cancer happens when cancer cells spread to the liver from a primary cancer somewhere else in the body.
-This is also called liver metastases.
+Secondary liver cancer is when cancer cells spread to the liver from a primary cancer somewhere else in the body.
+It is also called liver metastases.

 Any cancer can spread to the liver but it is more likely with:

 Cancer that has spread to the bone from somewhere else in the body is called secondary bone cancer.
 Secondary tumours in the bone are sometimes called bone secondaries or bone metastases.

 Any cancer can spread to the bone, but secondary bone cancer happens more often with:

 Secondary lung cancer is when cancer cells have spread to the lungs from a cancer that started somewhere else in the body.
 It is also called lung metastases.